malfattti/garden/Cosmopolitanism.md

 - History of Cosmopolitanism
 	- Greek and Roman Cosmopolitanism
 		- Aristotle and Plato represent an ideal political culture that is not cosmopolitan
-			- for an Athenian citizenpursuit of good life linked
+			- for an Athenian citizen, the pursuit of good life is linked to the fate of their city and a similar pursuit by the fellow inhabitants
-			- cosmopolitan expectations
+			- cosmopolitan expectations: atowards foreigners who live in Athens